 - Interview presentation.
 You may be asked to put together a presentation detailing why you are the right candidate for the job.
 Emphasise the benefits you can bring to the company – your experience, your training and development.
 You might be asked to prepare a presentation around a specific topic.
 Make sure you fully understand what is being asked of you before you start putting your presentation together.
 Keep slides to a minimum and practice presenting in front of friends.

 - Office tour.
-If you have been invited for a second interview, it is likely the interviewer will show you around the office introducing you to potential colleagues, the team you might be working with and where you might be sitting if they hired you.
+If you have been invited for a second interview, the interviewer may show you around the office introducing you to potential colleagues, the team you might be working with and where you might be sitting if they hired you.
 Be polite, friendly and pay attention.
 Can you see yourself fitting in?
 Do you still want to work here?

 - Discussion of your availability and salary.
 It is best to avoid talking about salary during the first interview.
 But the second interview is the perfect time to discuss your remuneration.
 The interviewer will likely ask what your current notice period is and the date you could start working if they hired you.